studiofarzulla/event_study/CONTRIBUTING.md

 ## Code Review Process

-1. Maintainers will review your PR within 5-7 days
+1. Maintainers (me) will review your PR within 5-7 days
 2. Address any requested changes
-3. Once approved, your PR will be merged
+3. Once approved, your PR will be merged (code buddies)

 ## Areas for Contribution